software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 After some discussion the Scrum Team came up with the following user stories:

-1. As an user I want to know the date when a reading recommendation was added so that I know how old it is
+1. As a user I want to know the date when a reading recommendation was added so that I know how old it is
-2. As an user I want to add a category so that I can organize my recommendations
+2. As a user I want to add a category so that I can organize my recommendations
-3. As an user I want to see a list of categories so that I know which categories exist
+3. As a user I want to see a list of categories so that I know which categories exist
-4. As an user I want to provide a category for a reading recommendation so that I can organize my recommendations
+4. As a user I want to provide a category for a reading recommendation so that I can organize my recommendations
-5. As an user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier
+5. As a user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier

 For the _first user story_, the Developers came up with the following tasks: